-CO3: Analyze tools that enable to sort, extract and generate charts from spreadsheet data.
-CO4: Analyze tools that enable to sort, extract and generate charts from spreadsheet data.
-CO5: Evaluate the components of Ms Office and can decide the correct application
+CO3: analyze tools that enable to sort, extract and generate charts from spreadsheet data.

+CO4: analyze tools that enables to sort, extract and generate charts from spreadsheet data.

+CO5: To evaluate the components of Ms Office and can decide the correct application

-UNIT I - OPERATING SYSTEM & MS- OFFICE
+UNIT I INTRODUCTION TO MS-OFFICE

-MS - Office - Introduction - working with windows - Introduction to Operating System - to create a folder - ms office applications - using all short cut keys
+Introduction - working with windows - opening and closing of windows - to create a folder - ms office applications - using all short cut keys.

-UNIT II - MS-WORD
+UNIT II MS-WORD